EdisonJeon/guided-redux-working/README.md

 ## Guided Project Slack Message
 > 1. Clone without forking the following repo: https://github.com/LambdaSchool/web-guided-project-redux
-> 2. Navigate into both the review and followAlong folders and run npm i to load dependences.
+> 2. Navigate into root folder and run npm i to load dependences.
 >
 > :point_right: Technical issues spinning up the project?
 Please head over to the help channel!
 > :point_right: If you fall behind during lecture and wish to catch up: